kissdaniel/lattics/docs/source/learn/transport.rst

 The following types of concentration exchange can be defined between the compartments:

-* **Passive transport**: the concentrations in the two compartments change based on the difference between their concentrations and a rate constant.
+* **Passive transport**: The concentrations in the two compartments change based on the difference between their concentrations and a rate constant.
 In the case of cells, gases, hydrophobic molecules, and small polar molecules typically cross the membrane via this mechanism.
 The rate of concentration change is governed by the coefficient :math:`k_p`.
 Due to passive transport, the concentrations of the two compartments gradually equalize over a sufficiently long time.

 * **Active secretion**: the node releases a substance into the field.
-The change depends on the concentration :math:`c_N` in compartment *N* and the rate constant :math:`k_r`.
+The change depends on the concentration :math:`c_N` in compartment *N*, and the rate constant :math:`k_r`.
 In the case of cells, this process can model the function of certain transporter proteins (e.g., ABC transporters), which are capable of pumping chemical substances from inside the cell even against a concentration gradient.

 * **Active uptake**: the node takes up a substance from the field.
-The change depends on the concentration :math:`c_F` in compartment *F*, the node's maximum (or saturation) concentration :math:`c_N^s`, and the uptake rate constant :math:`k_u`.
-If the substance is available in unlimited supply, the value of :math:`c_N` approaches its steady-state value, :math:`c_N^s`.
+The change depends on the concentration :math:`c_F` in compartment *F*, and the uptake rate constant :math:`k_u`.
 In cells, this process also models the activity of transporter proteins (e.g., glucose uptake), and it is typically significantly faster than passive transport.

 According to the principle of mass conservation and Fick's first law, the mass changes in the compartments can be described by the following differential equations.